VCU Rams men's tennis

 The VCU Rams men's tennis team represents Virginia Commonwealth University.
-Under Coach Paul Kostin’s direction, VCU has reached the NCAA tournament in 18 of the past 19 years and finished a season ranked among the top 25 Division I teams a total of 12 times.
+Under Coach Paul Kostin's direction, VCU has reached the NCAA tournament in 18 of the past 19 years and finished a season ranked among the top 25 Division I teams a total of 12 times.

 Facilities

 Thalhimer Tennis Center

 A 6 court facility that currently holds 300 people.
 It's located between Main and Cary Street in the heart of VCU's Monroe Park Campus, allowing easy access for the student-athletes from their classes and studies.

 New Tennis Center

 The 2014-2020 six year capital plan calls for a 14 million dollar, state-of-the-art, modern Tennis center that will include 6 indoor courts, a spectator viewing space, and 12 outdoor courts.

-National Champions Runner-Up
+National champions runner-up

-The Rams put together a remarkable run through the NCAA tournament in 2000 that culminated in VCU’s first-ever appearance in a national championship match.
-The unseeded Rams strung together five consecutive victories, including wins over three of the nation’s top 13 ranked programs, to set up a showdown with Stanford for the national title.
+The Rams put together a remarkable run through the NCAA tournament in 2000 that culminated in VCU's first-ever appearance in a national championship match.
+The unseeded Rams strung together five consecutive victories, including wins over three of the nation's top 13 ranked programs, to set up a showdown with Stanford for the national title.
 VCU advanced to the “Sweet 16” with a victory over No. 13 Mississippi continued its Cinderella story by upsetting fourth-ranked Illinois in the quarterfinal round.
-The Rams reached the title match with a thrilling 4-3 victory over powerhouse Tennessee in the Final Four and received a final ranking of No. 9 by the Intercollegiate Tennis Association, at the time, the highest-ever for any VCU sport at the end of a season.
+The Rams reached the title match with a thrilling 4–3 victory over powerhouse Tennessee in the Final Four and received a final ranking of No. 9 by the Intercollegiate Tennis Association, at the time, the highest-ever for any VCU sport at the end of a season.
 The record stood for 11 years until the men's basketball team finished with a final ranking of No. 6.